 What we do

-Two Step typically helps around 260 people experiencing homelessness to find suitable accommodation every year.
+Two Step helps over 200 people experiencing homelessness to find suitable accommodation every year.
 We work in partnership with night shelters, day centres, councils and other charities that refer people to us.
 The diagram shows how people access our service – the blue circles indicate where people can volunteer.
 Click/tap stories to read about some of the people we have helped.

 Helping someone who is homeless is often more complex than just finding them find somewhere to live.
 We find the model from Jon Kuhrt helpful when trying to support someone - for more information see this article from his blog.